4 Ways To Increase The ROI Of Your Dental PPC Campaign

 While some types of businesses will focus primarily on getting clicks with PPC, phone calls are essential when it comes to PPC for dentists.
 Phone calls mean the person is ready to book an appointment.
 They also mean that you spend less money on your PPC campaign— as you only get charged for your PPC ad when someone clicks.

-You can add your phone number to your Google Adwords ad without it contributing to your character limit by using Google’s phone number extension.
+You can add your phone number to your Google Ads without it contributing to your character limit by using Google’s phone number extension.
 This extension additionally allows mobile users to click on your number to call you.
 (You should also look into the other ad extensions offered by Google, including the location extension and seller rating extension).

 Finally, maximize your PPC ad’s call-generating potential by setting up your phone number-optimized ads to display only during business hours when someone is around to pick up the phone.